-Intro to water polo is for boys and girls from 8-13 years old.
-Participants will learn the rules and fundamentals of water polo as they gain endurance, build confidence, and learn to work as a team.
-Practices are offered at the RBAC two nights a week for 1 hour each.
+Intro to water polo is an opportunity to learn the rules and fundamentals of water polo while gaining endurance, building confidence, and learning to work as a team.
+Practices are offered at the RBAC three nights a week for 1 hour and 15 minutes each.
 At the end of each month, participants will play a game at the RBAC.

-Gold Academy is an 8 week intermediate development group for boys and girls from 10-14 years old.
+Gold Academy is an 8-week intermediate development group.
 Athletes enter the Gold Academy through Intro to Water Polo, Splashball, or a coach’s recommendation.

 Gold Academy focuses on athletes as they transition to our travel teams.
 The Gold Academy focuses heavily on conditioning and gaining experience through practice and game situations.
-At the end of each 8 week session, Gold Academy athletes compete in a one day local tournament.
-2018-2019 Gold Academy session dates are:
+At the end of each 8-week session, Gold Academy athletes compete in a one-day local tournament.

 Our travel teams represent the RBAC Water Polo team at competitions throughout the country.
 We have A and B travel rosters for boys and girls at every age group from 10U through 18U.
 Our travel rosters compete in all major USA Water Polo events, including National Junior Olympics, and have won five national championships in the last four years.
 Most recently our 8th grade boys and 8th grade girls swept the Fall National Age Group Championships in Hawaii in November 2016 and our 16U Girls won the USA Junior Olympics on July 30.